Flow Network based Generative Models for Non-Iterative Diverse Candidate Generation: Approximating Flow Network generative models with a TD-like objective

-An alternative to expressing the MDP and its pseudo-value function via a tree is to express them via a \textbf{flow network}, that is, express the MDP as a DAG rather than a tree, and $V$ as a flow rather than as a sum of descendant rewards, as elaborated below.
+An alternative is to see the MDP as a \textbf{flow network}, that is, leverage the DAG structure of the MDP, and learn a flow $\flowf$, rather than estimating the pseudo-value $\rsum$ as a sum of descendant rewards, as elaborated below.
 We define the flow network as a having a single source, the root node (or initial state) $s_0$ with in-flow $Z$, and one sink for each leaf (or terminal state) $x$ with out-flow $R(x)>0$.
 We write $T(s,a)=s'$ to denote that the state-action pair $(s,a)$ leads to state $s'$.
-Note that because $F$ is not a bijection, i.e., there are many paths (action sequences) leading to some node, a node can have multiple parents, i.e. $|\{(s,a) \;|\;T(s,a) = s'\}| \geq 1$, except for the root, which has no parent.
-We write $Q(s,a)$\footnote{The use of $V$ and $Q$, taken from RL's value and action-value, is intentional.
+Note that because $\amap$ is not a bijection, i.e., there are many paths (action sequences) leading to some node, a node can have multiple parents, i.e. $|\{(s,a) \;|\;T(s,a) = s'\}| \geq 1$, except for the root, which has no parent.
+We write $\flowf(s,a)$ for the flow between node $s$ and node $s'=T(s,a)$, $\flowf(s)$ for the total flow going through $s$\footnote{In some sense, $\flowf(s)$ and $\flowf(s,a)$ are close to $V$ and $Q$, RL's value and action-value functions.
 These effectively inform an agent taking decisions at each step of an MDP to act in a desired way.
-With some work, we can also show an equivalence between this $Q$ and the ``real'' $Q^{\hat\pi}$ of some policy $\hat\pi$ in a modified MDP (see \ref{sec:RL-equivalence}).} for the flow between node $s$ and node $s'=T(s,a)$.
+With some work, we can also show an equivalence between $\flowf(s,a)$ and the ``real'' $Q^{\hat\pi}$ of some policy $\hat\pi$ in a modified MDP (see \ref{sec:RL-equivalence}).} .
 This construction is illustrated in Fig. \ref{fig:flownet}.

-To satisfy flow conditions, we require that for any node, the incoming flow equals the outgoing flow, which is the total flow $V(s)$ of node $s$.
+To satisfy flow conditions, we require that for any node, the incoming flow equals the outgoing flow, which is the total flow $\flowf(s)$ of node $s$.
 Boundary conditions are given by the flow into the terminal nodes $x$, $R(x)$.
 Formally, for any node $s'$, we must have that the in-flow

 equals the out-flow